Bheki0987/Bheki0987/README.md

 ## ⚙️ How I Work
 1. Define **business objectives and KPIs**
+2. Translate problems into **data and analytical requirements**
-2. Perform **exploratory data analysis** to understand patterns and risks
+3. Perform **exploratory data analysis** to understand patterns and risks
-3. Clean, transform, and model data for analysis
+4. Clean, transform, and model data for analysis
+5. Use **Generative AI responsibly** to enhance reasoning, documentation, and communication
-4. Validate findings against business logic
+6. Validate insights against business logic
-5. Deliver **actionable insights** via dashboards, reports, or presentations
+7. Deliver **actionable insights** via dashboards, reports, or presentations

 ---